huacnlee/huacnlee/README.md

-I am the co-founder of the [Ruby China](https://ruby-china.org), 💎 I also created a [RubyGems Mirror](https://gems.ruby-china.com) in China.
+Co-founder of the [Ruby China](https://ruby-china.org), 💎 I also created a [RubyGems Mirror](https://gems.ruby-china.com) in China.

+- Before (2011 - 2018): Work for Alibaba and Ant Group.
-For now, I work for [Longbridge Inc.](https://longbridgeapp.com) 🌉
+- Now: I work for [Longbridge Inc.](https://longbridgeapp.com) 🌉

 ## Featured